 An Evaluation of Multiple Approaches

 Skin conditions frequently have different names when they appear on different parts of the body, but are in reality the same condition.
 In this article, their metabolic causes are identified and addressed.
-(For the strange external treatment that is the best thing I've found, to date, see Skin Healing.)

 In 1999, I went to a dermatologist for a reddening of the skin on the sides of my nose that had been a nuisance for years.
 She looked at it, knew what it was, and confidently prescribed Nizoral.
 I went off happily to fill the prescription, and began using it religiously.